-Rushing Ranches goal is to deal with our customers and suppliers in an honest, moral, sincere, courteous, and compassionate manner, and through quality heritage breed cattle and pigs we are able to provide our customers with superior USDA processed meats!
+Rushing Ranches goal is to deal with our customers and suppliers in an honest, moral, courteous, and compassionate manner, and through quality heritage breed cattle, pigs and chickens we are able to provide our customers with superior USDA processed meats!

 We look forward to meeting you and showing you around our ranch, so come on out!

 Dexter cattle are the smallest British heritage breed and produce naturally marbled beef with a excellent flavor and texture.
 Most people who try Dexter say it’s the best they’ve ever tasted and keep returning for more.
 Why take our word for it?
 Try it and see for yourself!
-At Rushing Ranch our Dexter’s are grass fed; receive free choice vitamin and mineral tubs, a small amount of All Natural range cubes(aproximately .0021% of the body weight of a 700Lb. animal every other day through the winter, and rarely any other time usually except to call them and move them to another pasture or to trailer them) and a stress free environment!
+At Rushing Ranch our Dexter’s and Belted Galloway/Dexter crosses are pasture raised; receive free choice vitamin, mineral protien blocks, a small amount of All Natural range cubes(aproximately .0021% of the body weight of a 700Lb. animal every other day through the winter, and rarely any other time usually except to call them and move them to another pasture or to trailer them) and a stress free environment!

 Given the rise in poultry consumption, Americans have become more conscious of their intake of fat and cholesterol.
-Dexter beef is a perfect addition to a healthy diet!
+Dexter and Dexter/Galloway beef is a perfect addition to a healthy diet!

 When cattle are grass fed, the beneficial Omega 3 levels in the beef are two to six times higher than most grain fed beef.
-All of the cattle on Rushing Ranch are free range, grass-fed, and are never confined to a feed-lot or commercial environment!
+All of the cattle on Rushing Ranch are pasture raised, and are never confined to a feed-lot or commercial environment!